-Charlene Li, an analyst at Forrester Research also understood
+Charlene Li, an analyst at Forrester Research also understood the potential scope:

 "I believe this is Google's way to not only build a lucrative listings business, but also to flesh out other areas like Froogle and Local with deep content that's otherwise inaccessible or just plain doesn't exist,"

 Rather than scrape existing databases of content, Google has been essentially putting the machinery in place to generate its own database, compiled by its users, that isn't open to legal cease and desist risks.
 It has even integrated the ability to manage payment via Google Base too, so Google Base becoming a data and transactional layer in applications of the future may well be feasible.
 Pretty smart, and pretty useful if it reaches critical mass.